DynamicTranslator/DynamicTranslator/README.md

 ### Project Information and The Goal
-This project provides translation words or sentences while reading and working and any needed time.
-So, I'm using this while reading PDF Ebook mostly.
-The project is small but very useful (at least for me :)) I hope this is useful for you as well.
+This project provides translation words or sentences while reading, working or any time needed.
+So, I am using this while reading PDF e-books mostly.
+The project is small but very useful (at least for me :)) I hope this would be useful for you as well.

 C# , WPF